DannieBGoode/opensx70/_pages/links.md

-If you have or know of an interested web please contact us: opensx70@opensx70.com.
+If you have or know of an interesting web please contact us: opensx70@opensx70.com.